-Basecamp offers camping inside the Hachita Community Center (Access to a full kitchen, shower & wifi), water, sun umbrella rental, slack packing options, and a small amount of resupply options including gas canisters and most importantly - ice cream.
+Basecamp offers camping inside the Hachita Community Center (Access to a full kitchen, shower & wifi), water, sun umbrella rental, slack packing options, a small amount of resupply options including gas canisters and most importantly - ice cream.

 You can break up the first 85 mile carry from the monument to Lordsburg by mailing a resupply to Hachita or leaving one to hike back to.

 *We will run a shuttle from Lordsburg to Hachita at 6pm from McDonalds to pick up anyone who will take the bus or train to Lordsburg.

 We've hiked the start of the CDT three times.
 This is an opportunity for us to give back to the trail community and help hikers get through the first 90 miles of brutal desert.

 We decided that the second week of April to the first week of May is the best time to run our shuttle.
 You won't leave too early and hit snow in the Gila and Colorado, and you won't leave too late when the desert is just too hot.
 This window offers northbound hikers optimal success through New Mexico and beyond.

 This year, Buddy Backpacker Basecamp will run a shuttle for northbound thru-hikers.
 There are 4 shuttle spots per day.
 Reservations for the shuttle are open now.
 Try to book with Buddy Backpacker Basecamp at least 2 weeks in advance for a shuttle.

 The ride between Hachita and the border takes approximately 2 hours.
 Northbound hikers will leave Buddy Backpacker Basecamp at 6:00 and arrive at the monument at 8:30 am.